Transparency of the Regulatory System

 Laws and Regulations on Foreign Direct Investment

 Invest SVG provides guidance on the relevant laws, rules, procedures, and reporting requirements for investors.
 Invest SVG has the authority to screen and review FDI projects.
-The review process is transparent and is contingent on the size of capital investment and the project’s projected economic impact.
+The review process is transparent and contingent on the size of capital investment and the project’s projected economic impact.
 The investor must complete a series of steps to obtain a business license.
-These can be viewed at http://www.investsvg.org .
-Potential investors may review this site for important information prior to doing business in St. Vincent and the Grenadines.
+These steps are listed at http://www.investsvg.org .
 All potential investors seeking an incentive package must submit their proposals for review by Invest SVG to ensure the project is consistent with the nation’s laws and interests and would provide economic benefits to the country.

 Local enterprises generally welcome joint ventures with foreign investors in order to access technology, expertise, markets, and capital.